 Good Friday traditionally marks one of the most crucial moments in Christian history: the crucifixion of Jesus Christ.
 It is generally accepted that it was on Friday that Jesus died on the cross after being arrested, whipped and interrogated.
 It is included in a line of holidays that also includes Ash Wednesday, Lent, Palm Sunday and Holy Saturday, which all lead up to the celebration of Easter Sunday and the resurrection of Christ.

-All our welcome to join us this Friday evening, 8pm at The Father’s House for our Good Friday Tenebrae Service.
+All our welcome to join us tonight, 18 April 2014, 8:30pm at The Father’s House for our Good Friday Tenebrae Service.
 Stations of the Cross will be made available after the service.